ryo-wijaya/trade-signals/README.md

 ## How it works

-Two background jobs run Mon-Fri:
+Three background jobs run automatically:

-- **Batch report** — sends a full summary for every ticker once daily after market close (4:05pm ET by default).
+- **Batch report** — sends a full summary with LLM summaries for every ticker once daily after market close (4:05pm ET by default).
+Mon–Fri only.
 - **Priority alert** — runs every 30 minutes during market hours.
 Fires when at least 3 of 5 indicators agree on direction and the price structure rule confirms the move.
+Mon–Fri only.
+- **Earnings calendar** — sends next earnings dates for all watchlist tickers every Saturday midnight SGT.

-Both intervals are configurable at runtime without restarting.
+Batch report and priority alert intervals are configurable at runtime without restarting.

 | Indicator | Buy | Sell | Neutral |
 |---|---|---|---|